 E.5.
 Non-compliance with the MCR and significant non-compliance with the SCR

-Credendo XS has not experienced any non-compliance with either the Minimum Capital Requirement or Solvency Capital Requirement during 2018 or previous reporting periods (since such calculations have been made).
-According to its business plan, there is no reasonably foreseeable risk of non-compliance with the Minimum or Solvency Capital Requirement.
+Credendo XS has not experienced any non-compliance with either the Minimum Capital Requirement or Solvency Capital Requirement during 2019 or previous periods.

 E.6.
 Any other information